-Licensure in Middle Grades Education 6-9 Program Requirements Total Credit Hours

-Baccalaureate degree from an accredited college or university.
-Overall minimum GPA of 2.5 on 4.0 scale for all undergraduate work or minimum 2.75 on 4.0 scale in last 60 hours of study which may include no more than 12 hours graduate study.
-Overall minimum GPA of 2.5 on 4.0 scale for all undergraduate work or minimum 2.75 on 4.0 scale in last 60 hours of study which may include no more than 12 hours graduate study.
+Licensure in Middle Grades Education 6-9.
+Language Arts Concentration Program Requirements Credits Total Credit Hours 76.0 Baccalaureate degree from an accredited college or university.
+Overall minimum GPA of 2.5 on 4.0 scale for all undergraduate work or minimum 2.75 on 4.0 scale in last 60 hours of study which may include no more than 12 graduate hours.
+Professional Education Courses 28.0 EDUC 450 may not be taken until student is admitted to Teacher Education.
+EDMG 470 and

-EDUC 450, EDMG 470, EDUC 490 may not be taken until student is admitted to student teaching.
-EDUC 210 And EDUC 211 And EDUC 310 And EDUC 330 And EDUC 340 And EDUC 450 And Edmg 470 And EDUC 490
+EDUC 490 may not be taken until student is admitted to Student Teaching and are taken during the last and final semester.
+EDUC 210 And EDUC 211 And EDUC 310 And EDUC 330 And EDUC 340 And EDUC 450 And EDMG 470 And EDUC 490